-Because of elevations in the low country it is not uncommon that we have ejector pumps in our homes.
+Because of elevations in the low country, it is not uncommon that we have ejector pumps in our homes.
 Many commercial sites also have large sewer ejector systems which Mr. Rooter can service and design as well.

-The sump basin collects and holds about 30 gallons of waste on average for an average sized home.
+The sump basin collects and holds about 30 gallons of waste on average for an average-sized home.
 The drain lines from the various fixtures in the basement area are graded into the side of the sump basin.
 When the level of wastewater in the sump basin reaches a certain height, a float on the sewage ejector pump is tripped.
 The wastewater is then pumped out of the basin and up to ground level and then out to the sewer to septic.
 Once the level in the basin goes down the pump turns off until the next time it needs to pump.

 A vent is required for a sewage ejector pump installation.
-The vent comes out of the sump pump and is connected into an existing vent stack or runs up and through the roof.
+The vent comes out of the sump pump and is connected to an existing vent stack or runs up and through the roof.
 The common outlet size after the sewage ejector pump is 2”.
-After the pump outlet line there is always a check valve to make sure that nothing drains back into the sump basin after the wastewater is pumped out.
+After the pump outlet line, there is always a check valve to make sure that nothing drains back into the sump basin after the wastewater is pumped out.

 The top of the sump basin is sealed so that no waste or smell can come out of the top of the basin when it is installed properly.